 Dr. Annie Kurian – Project Scientist

-Dr. Annie Kurian has come a long way in the study and conservation of sea turtles in India.
-From a dream that took birth during her bachelor days in Environmental Sciences in Bangalore in 1999, she pursued sea turtle research in her Masters in Marine Biology in Karwar, resulting in some pioneering research and conservation work on Olive Ridleys in the area between 2000 and 2002.
+From a dream that took birth during her bachelor days in Environmental Sciences in Bangalore in 1999, Dr. Annie Kurian pursued sea turtle research in her Masters in Marine Biology in Karwar, resulting in some pioneering research and conservation work on Olive Ridleys in the area between 2000 and 2002.

 The quest was broadened for a Ph.D. from 2002 to 2008 and involved investigating nesting ecology along select turtle nesting habitats in nine coastal states and the major islands of India.